What do Donald Trump, Lauren Daigle and Pastor Steven Furtick have in common

 You may be saying at this point, “what’s up with her ridiculously long blog titles lately?”, and you’d have a valid question.
 Sometimes, though, a short and sweet title won’t do.
-Sure, it may be keyword rich and easy to rank on google, but that’s not really my aim.
 I’m writing what comes to me, when it comes to me and as it comes to me, and this was next.
 It’s actually been a few weeks in the making, so it was due time.

 So, what do Donald Trump, Lauren Daigle and Pastor Steven Furtick have in common?

 First, let’s find out what they don’t have in common

 Like it or not, he’s our 45th – and as of writing this, current – president.
 As a former businessman and host of The Apprentice, he traded in his life of “luxury” and “fame” for a life of stress and ridicule in the White House in 2016.

 She’s a billboard-topping contemporary Christian music singer who has been making quite the stir in even the secular music world lately.
 She’s been featured on Christian music stations like K-Love and Air1, and mainstream TV shows such as Ellen and The Tonight Show with Jimmy Fallon.

 Pastor Steven Furtick

 Lead Pastor at Elevation Church.
 His sermons can be heard at multiple campuses throughout the U.S – primarily but not exclusively in N. Carolina, Youtube, Podcast and many other online avenues.
 His church is considered a Mega Church, and they’ve released multiple Praise and Worship albums.